Graduation Writing Requirement

 If the completion form has not been received by the specified deadline, a student may be denied the right to graduate.

-Articles submitted to either publication by student authors enrolled in the respective organizations may be used to satisfy the Research Writing Requirement.
+Articles submitted to either publication by student authors enrolled in the respective organizations may be used to satisfy the Graduation Writing Requirement.
 Instructions and completion forms are available in the Law Review Office.
 The completion form needs to be signed by the Editor-in-Chief and the faculty advisor and submitted to OSA by the appropriate deadline.